Hampei/android.arabicwheel/README.md

 The showWheel creates a matrix that first does in order:

-- The rotation around the center of the original image.
 - The scaling according to the scale factor.
+- The rotation around the center of the scaled image.
 - The translation to get the scaled image in the right position.